rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

   As a general rule of thumb, aim for 1/16 in shuffle-intensive workflows (e.g. large-scale sorting and joining), and 1/8 otherwise.
 For pathologically skewed data distributions, it may be necessary to target 1/32 or smaller.
+  This rule of thumb comes from anecdotal optimization and OOM-debugging experience.
+Since every workflow is different, choosing the best partition size is both an art and a science.

 The easiest way to tune the partition size is when the DataFrame collection is first created by a function like :func:`read_parquet`, :func:`read_csv`,